INFOCENTER

 Durability

 The service life of ventilated facades is determined primarily by the quality of the materials used and installation.
-Therefore, before buying a ventilated facade, it is necessary to familiarize yourself with the declarations of conformity, certificates, warranty obligations and technical documentation, as well as check the characteristics of the facing material, substructure elements and fasteners.
+Therefore, before buying a ventilated facade, it is necessary to familiarize yourself with the declarations of conformity, certificates, warranty obligations and technical documentation, as well as check the characteristics of the cladding material, substructure elements and fasteners.

 Unlike plastered facades, which quickly fade under the influence of ultraviolet rays, the cladding of ventilated facades ensures color stability for decades.
-Metal cladding with PVDF coating additionally has a self-cleaning effect, when contaminants do not linger on the surface and are very easily washed off by rain, which reduces facade maintenance costs.
+Steel cladding with PVDF coating additionally has a self-cleaning effect, when contaminants do not linger on the surface and are very easily washed off by rain, which reduces facade maintenance costs.

 Sound insulation